Guides

 Email signature marketing offers a great opportunity for tracking and increasing engagement.
 But to be effective, you need to track the results.
 This is where UTM tracking codes come into play.

-By using UTM codes within email signatures, businesses can gain valuable insights into clicks and conversions, helping them track performance and refine their strategies.
+By using UTM codes within email signatures, businesses can gain valuable insights into clicks and conversions, helping them track campaign performance and refine their strategies.

 The rise of email signature marketing as a performance channel

 Email signature marketing is gaining traction as a performance channel because it uses an often-overlooked touchpoint in business communication: the email footer.
-Here’s a breakdown of why it’s becoming essential for modern marketing strategies:

 1. Everyday communication as a marketing asset